got5/KAWWA/kawwa2-angularjs/README.md

 This app is the same as the kawwa app except that this one use it as a dependency.

-You first need to run the following command in the kawwa2-angular directory
+You first need to run the following commands in the kawwa2-angular directory

+	grunt build
-	grunt
+	grunt demo

 Then, in demo/ run the server